luckykumarchandravanshi-byte/-PRODIGY_FD_01/README.md

 Two-Factor Authentication: For extra security, implement 2FA (e.g., Google Authenticator).

 Rate Limiting: Prevent brute-force attacks by implementing rate limiting on login routes.

-Session Expiry: If you're using sessions, set a reasonable expiry time for user sessions.

-This setup should give you a secure authentication system.
-Let me know if you want more details on any part or if you need help with a specific technology!